CodeCrux/codecrux.github.io/_posts/2025-01-11-upgrading-ruby-on-rails-a-comprehensive-guide-for-developers.md

 ---
-title: "2025-01-11-Upgrading Ruby on  Rails: A Comprehensive Guide for Developers"
+title: "Upgrading Ruby on  Rails: A Comprehensive Guide for Developers"
 description: Ruby on Rails (Rails) is a powerful web development framework that evolves quickly.
 image: /img/blogs/upgrading-ruby-on-rails-a-comprehensive-guide-for-developers.jpg